openresty/lua-nginx-module/README.markdown

         ...
     }

+The optional second `args` can be used to specify extra URI query arguments, for example:

+    ngx.exec("/foo", "a=3&b=hello%20world")

+Alternatively, you can pass a Lua table for the `args` argument and let ngx_lua do URI escaping and string concatenation automatically for you, for instance,

+    ngx.exec("/foo", { a = 3, b = "hello world" })

+The result is exactly the same as the previous example.

 Note that this is very different from [ngx.redirect](http://wiki.nginx.org/HttpLuaModule#ngx.redirect) in that it's just an internal redirect and no new HTTP traffic is involved.